cloudlinux/cloudlinux-doc/docs/cloudlinux_os_kernel/README.md

 ```
 </div>

- It's popping up each second and may increase the size of /var/log/messages file.
+ It's popping up each second and may increase the size of the <span class="notranslate">`/var/log/messages`</span> file.

 ::: tip Note